 - Wraith Walk is a movement talent that increases your movement speed by 70% for 4 seconds and removes all root effects.
 This talent should be taken if you are expecting to be slowed or rooted multiple times in a short time.

 - Dark Succor is a proc that occurs whenever you kill an enemy, granting you a free cast of Death Strike and increasing the healing by an additional 10% of your maximum health.
 This can be very useful if your group is taking high amounts of AoE damage.

 - Death Pact is a utility talent that provides you with a heal for 50% of your maximum health.
 This is incredibly useful in Grievous or Bursting, where sometimes the damage your group is taking can overwhelm your healer.

 - Anti-Magic Zone is one of our most useful utility cooldowns.
-It is very powerful against heavy group magic damage such as from Bursting or the Tormented Lieutenant Incinerator Arkolath.
+It is very powerful against heavy group magic damage.

 - Gnaw is an ability that your pet has.
 Gnaw is off the global cooldown and stuns the target for 2 seconds.
 It is recommended that you keybind this ability, so you have control over when your pet casts it.

 - Asphyxiate is an optional 4 single-target stun that lasts for 4 seconds and it has a 45-second cooldown.
 If your group composition lacks stuns, you might want to consider using that talent.
 In addition, it has a 20-yard range, which makes it great against targets that run out of melee.